Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Results

 Notably, panels (a), (b), (d), and (e) all exhibit high $zConf$ values yet yield dramatically different outcomes—accurate predictions in (a) and (b) versus significant deviations in (d) and (e).
 This discrepancy underscores that $zConf$ primarily reflects the precision of the PDF rather than the actual accuracy of the prediction.
 Therefore, high $zConf$ implies the model is internally confident, but it does not guarantee correctness, especially in the presence of anomalies like blending.

-In summary, while the PDF shape generally provides a robust measure of uncertainty, external physical factors such as source blending and confusion can occasionally induce overconfidence, leading to catastrophic outliers where the model is "confidently wrong."
+In summary, while the PDF shape generally provides a robust measure of uncertainty, external physical factors such as source blending and confusion can occasionally induce overconfidence, leading to catastrophic outliers where the model is ``confidently wrong.''

-To assess the statistical calibration of our PDFs, we employ the Probability Integral Transform (PIT) diagnostic \citep{dawid1984, disanto2018, desprez2020, mucesh2021}.
+To assess the statistical calibration of our PDFs, we employ the Probability Integral Transform (PIT) diagnostic \citep{dawid1984, disanto2018, desprez2020, mucesh2021}, following the framework established by \citet{schmidt2020} for systematic comparison of photo-$z$ PDF methods.
 For well-calibrated PDFs, the PIT values---defined as the cumulative probability at the true redshift---should follow a uniform distribution \citep{dawid1984}.
 The shape of the PIT distribution reveals systematic biases: PIT values concentrated near 0 indicate systematic overestimation of redshifts, while concentration near 1 indicates systematic underestimation.
 A U-shaped distribution suggests overconfident predictions (PDFs too narrow), whereas an inverted U-shape indicates conservative predictions (PDFs too broad).
 To improve calibration, we apply temperature scaling \citep{guo2017a}, a simple post-hoc calibration method.
 The network logits $z$ are divided by a learned temperature parameter $T > 0$ before the softmax operation:

 When $T > 1$, the output distribution becomes softer (broader PDFs), while $T < 1$ produces sharper distributions.
 The optimal temperature is determined by minimizing the negative log-likelihood on the validation set.
 Unless otherwise noted, all results presented in this work are based on the temperature-scaled calibrated PDFs.